 Waypoint Limits: There is a limit of 25 waypoints.
 For further information on pricing in this regard, please see the pricing changes documentation.

-Clicking on the optimize waypoints checkbox allows the Google Maps service to reorder waypoints for the shortest travelling distance.
+Clicking on the optimize waypoints checkbox allows the Google Maps service to reorder waypoints for the shortest traveling distance.